 A large lump of stuffing seemed to come out of the cushion all by itself.
 Little fingers love stuffing, in much the same way as they love to peel veneer off furniture.
 I had been sitting on my grandmother's chair.
 It resided on the front verandah of her holiday home in a little village by the sea called Sussex Inlet, south of Sydney, Australia.
 A wonderful chair it was too.
 You could actually put your feet into the holes and surround them with white fluffy cotton.
 I think the cat had made the holes, anyhow, it was a chair of unlimited comfort.

 Tom Sawyer was the book I was reading.
 I think it was the first book I ever read.
 Every now and then I would look up from my reading to inspect the action on the inlet.
-Beyond the spike grass I could see the boats putting up and down.
+Beyond the spike grass I could see the boats moving up and down the river.
 My grandfather's boat used to be the fastest on the river, or so he claimed.
 It was powered by a twin cylinder Chapman, but by then it had seen better days.
 From my seat I could just see its blue half cabin above the spike grass.
 A boat of wondrous power, always smelling of bait and seaweed.
 The day passed slowly as Tom continued to get himself into unbelievable trouble.